TCP-Lab/SeqLoader/README.md

 frame with raw or normalized counts for each gene.
 The `annotation` element, on the contrary, is a simple data frame (see tree graph below).
 Notice that, _Samples_ are not explicitly represented in `xSeries` objects.
-However, a method will be implemented to collapse _Runs_ to the samples they belong in the case of technical replicates (see issue #4).
+However, a method will be implemented to collapse _Runs_ to the _Samples_ they belong in the case of technical replicates (see issue #4).

 > [!IMPORTANT]
 > For the purpose of a data re-analysis or meta-analysis, one may not